Help support consent education by buying a LifeStyles® 10 pack today.

 Condoms don’t fit me”

 Don’t fall for it.
 If a person with a penis is telling you that condoms don’t fit them, you have our full permission to tell them that no one’s dick is that big, especially not theirs.
-Not only are condoms very stretchy, they also come in a multitude of sizes to fill all comfortably.
+Not only are condoms very stretchy, condoms also come in a multitude of sizes to fill all comfortably.

 Sex has to be penetrative to pass on STIs

 Nope, not even close to true.
 There are many sex acts that are non-penetrative that have to ability to transmit STIs through bodily fluids.
-Whether it’s mouth to genitals, genitals to genitals or even just hand stuff, it’s important that you get tested regularly to avoid passing STIs to your partners.
+Whether it’s mouth to genitals, genitals to genitals or even just hand stuff, it’s important that you get STI tested regularly to avoid passing STIs to your partners.

 Sex is the most important part of a relationship.